-The Rev. Dr. Allan R. Buss was elected to his second three-year term as president of the LCMS Northern Illinois District at the district’s 60th convention, held March 11–12 at Concordia University Chicago in River Forest, Ill.
+The Rev. Dr. Allan R. Buss was elected to his second three-year term as president of The Lutheran Church—Missouri Synod (LCMS) Northern Illinois District at the district’s 60th convention, held March 11–12 at Concordia University Chicago in River Forest, Ill.

 Buss was elected on the first ballot.